fss1/ntp_checker/README.md

 #### Max Positive V Negative Offset

 Another graph of max positive and negative offset was considered.
 Additional entries were made in the database for measurement 'maxoffset' to provide 'maxpos_server' and 'maxneg_server' offset values each time the script is run.
-This is taken from the internal server pool and exclues external references.
+This is taken from the internal server pool and excludes external references.

 #### Grafana configuration